KidPudel/flutter-starter-kit/widget.md

 **_if a widget changes (because of user interactions, for example) it’s stateful.
 However, if a widget reacts to change, the containing parent widget can still be stateless if it doesn’t itself react to change._**

+## Example

+Until now, `MyAppState` covered all your state needs.
+That's why all the widgets you have written so far are stateless.
+They don't contain any mutable state of their own.
+None of the widgets can change itself—they must go through MyAppState.

 ---

 The following example shows how to use a StatelessWidget.
 A common StatelessWidget is the Text widget.
 If you look at the implementation of the Text widget you’ll find that it subclasses StatelessWidget.